CyberKareem/BitLocker-CryptoErase/README.md

 ⚠️ Ensure that all important data is backed up elsewhere before running.

-⚠️ After reboot, drives will be encrypted and locked with unknown keys — data will be lost forever.
+⚠️ After reboot, drives will be encrypted and locked with unknown keys and data will be lost forever.

 License